minprog/app-studio/10 Design/10 Week 1/10 Content.md

 1. Develop a short personal mission statement for this course.
 What are your personal goals?

-2. Why do you think that the word *perceived* is used in Nick D.'s definition:
+2. Why do you think that the word *perceived* is used in the following  definition from Nick D.?
+Check out the dictionary definition for "perceived" if needed.

     > a <strong>task</strong> is a user's perceived goal

-    Check out the dictionary definition for "perceived" if needed.

 3. How is this week's app consistent with the norms prescribed by the *context*?
 Give a couple of examples of where it is and isn't, and explain what the